bunkerity/bunkerweb/docs/security_tuning.md

 You can use the `USE_ANTIBOT` environment variable to add that kind of checks whenever a new client is connecting.
 The available challenges are : `cookie`, `javascript`, `captcha` and `recaptcha`.
 More info [here](#TODO).

 ## External blacklists

+### DNSBL

+Automatic checks on external DNS BlackLists are enabled by default with the `USE_DNSBL=yes` environment variable.
+The list of DNSBL zones is also configurable, you just need to edit the `DNSBL_LIST` environment variable which contains the following value by default `bl.blocklist.de problems.dnsbl.sorbs.net sbl.spamhaus.org xbl.spamhaus.org`.

+### CrowdSec

+CrowdSec is not enabled by default because it's more than an external blacklists and needs some extra work to get it working.
+But bunkerized-nginx is fully working with CrowdSec, here are the related environment variables :
+- `USE_CROWDSEC=no` : enable/disable CrowdSec checks before we authorize a client
+- `CROWDSEC_HOST=` : full URL to your CrowdSec instance API
+- `CROWDSEC_KEY=` : bouncer key given from **cscli bouncer add MyBouncer**

+If you want to give it a try, you have a concrete example on how to use CrowdSec with bunkerized-nginx [here](https://github.com/bunkerity/bunkerized-nginx/tree/master/examples/crowdsec).

+### User-Agents

+Sometimes script kiddies or lazy attackers don't put a "legitimate" value inside the **User-Agent** HTTP header so we can block them.
+This is controlled with the `BLOCK_USER_AGENT=yes` environment variable.
+The blacklist is composed of two files from [here](https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/_generator_lists/bad-user-agents.list) and [here](https://raw.githubusercontent.com/JayBizzle/Crawler-Detect/master/raw/Crawlers.txt).

+If a legitimate User-Agent is blacklisted, you can use the `WHITELIST_USER_AGENT` while still keeping the `BLOCK_USER_AGENT=yes` (more info [here](#TODO)).

+### TOR exit nodes

+Blocking TOR exit nodes might not be a good decision depending on your use case.
+We decided to enable it by default with the `BLOCK_TOR_EXIT_NODE=yes` environment variable.
+If privacy is a concern for you and/or your clients, you can override the default value (i.e : `BLOCK_TOR_EXIT_NODE=no`).

+Please note that you have a concrete example on how to use bunkerized-nginx with a .onion hidden service [here](https://github.com/bunkerity/bunkerized-nginx/tree/master/examples/tor-hidden-service).

+### Proxies

+This list contains IP addresses and networks known to be open proxies (downloaded from [here](https://iplists.firehol.org/files/firehol_proxies.netset)).
+Unless privacy is important for you and/or your clients, you should keep the default environment variable `BLOCK_PROXIES=yes`.

+### Abusers

+This list contains IP addresses and networks known to be abusing (downloaded from [here](https://iplists.firehol.org/files/firehol_abusers_30d.netset)).
+You can control this feature with the `BLOCK_ABUSERS` environment variable (default : `yes`).

+### Referrers

+This list contains bad referrers domains known for spamming (downloaded from [here](https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/_generator_lists/bad-referrers.list)).
+If one value is found inside the **Referer** HTTP header, request will be blocked.
+You can control this feature with the `BLOCK_REFERRER` environment variable (default = `yes`).

+## Limiting

+### Requests

+To limit bruteforce attacks we decided to use the [rate limiting feature in nginx](https://www.nginx.com/blog/rate-limiting-nginx/) so attackers will be limited to X request(s)/s for the same resource.
+That kind of protection might be useful against other attacks too (e.g. : blind SQL injection).

+Here is the list of related environment variables and their default value :
+- `USE_LIMIT_REQ=yes` : enable/disable request limiting
+- `LIMIT_REQ_RATE=1r/s` : the rate to apply for the same resource
+- `LIMIT_REQ_BURST=2` : the number of request tu put in a queue before effectively rejecting requests

+### Connections

+Opening too many connections from the same IP address might be considered as suspicious (unless it's a shared IP and everyone is sending requests to your web service).
+It can be a dos/ddos attempt too.
+Bunkerized-nginx levarages the [ngx_http_conn_module](http://nginx.org/en/docs/http/ngx_http_limit_conn_module.html) from nginx to prevent users opening too many connections.

+Here is the list of related environment variables and their default value :
+- `USE_LIMIT_CONN=yes` : enable disable connection limiting
+- `LIMIT_CONN_MAX=50` : maximum number of connections per IP

+## Country

+If the location of your clients is known, you may want to add another security layer by whitelisting or blacklisting some countries.
+You can use the `BLACKLIST_COUNTRY` or `WHITELIST_COUNTRY` environment variables depending on your approach.
+They both take a list of 2 letters country code separated with space.

+## Authentication

+You can quickly protect sensitive resources (e.g. : admin panels) by requiring HTTP authentication.
+Here is the list of related environment variables and their default value :
+- `USE_AUTH_BASIC=no` : enable/disable auth basic
+- `AUTH_BASIC_LOCATION=sitewide` : location of the sensitive resource (e.g. `/admin`) or `sitewide` to force authentication on the whole service
+- `AUTH_BASIC_USER=changeme` : the username required
+- `AUTH_BASIC_PASSWORD=changeme` : the password required
+- `AUTH_BASIC_TEXT=Restricted area` : the text that will be displayed to the user

+## Whitelisting

+Adding extra security can sometimes trigger false positives.
+Also, it might be not useful to do the security checks for specific clients because we decided to trust them.
+Bunkerized-nginx supports two types of whitelist : by IP address and by reverse DNS.

+Here is the list of related environment variables and their default value :
+- `USE_WHITELIST_IP=yes` : enable/disable whitelisting by IP address
+- `WHITELIST_IP_LIST=23.21.227.69 40.88.21.235 50.16.241.113 50.16.241.114 50.16.241.117 50.16.247.234 52.204.97.54 52.5.190.19 54.197.234.188 54.208.100.253 54.208.102.37 107.21.1.8` : list of IP addresses and/or network CIDR blocks to whitelist (default contains the IP addresses of the [DuckDuckGo crawler](https://help.duckduckgo.com/duckduckgo-help-pages/results/duckduckbot/)).
+- `USE_WHITELIST_REVERSE=yes` : enable/disable whitelisting by reverse DNS
+- `WHITELIST_REVERSE_LIST=.googlebot.com .google.com .search.msn.com .crawl.yahoot.net .crawl.baidu.jp .crawl.baidu.com .yandex.com .yandex.ru .yandex.net` : the list of reverse DNS suffixes to trust (default contains the list of major search engines crawlers).

+## Blacklisting

+Sometimes it isn't necessary to spend some resources for a particular client because we know for sure that he is malicious.
+Bunkerized-nginx nginx supports two types of blacklisting : by IP address and by reverse DNS.

+Here is the list of related environment variables and their default value :
+- `USE_BLACKLIST_IP=yes` : enable/disable blacklisting by IP address
+- `BLACKLIST_IP_LIST=` : list of IP addresses and/or network CIDR blocks to blacklist
+- `USE_BLACKLIST_REVERSE=yes` : enable/disable blacklisting by reverse DNS
+- `BLACKLIST_REVERSE_LIST=.shodan.io` : the list of reverse DNS suffixes to never trust.

 ## Container hardening